Greenheart/pagecrypt/README.md

 ## Testing

 `npm test` will run basic tests for JS API and CLI.
-Verify test results by opening the `test/out-*.html` files in your browser.
+See the passwords used in your terminal.
+Verify test results by opening the `test/out-*.html` files in your browser and entering the password matching the file.

+To test how `pagecrypt/core` works with encryption in browser environments, run `cd test && npm run test:browser-core`.
+Then download the encrypted sample file and use the "actual" password that's printed to the screen to verify it works.
+The generated password just shows that the password generation works.

 ---

-**Welcome to submit your pull requests!**
+**Welcome to submit issues and pull requests!**